MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q3.
 Can I configure the user data that particular analysts can access and use?

 A3.
-You can assign analysts the analyst (limited access) role, which limits them to the [Explore](explore-intro.md) dashboards.
+You can assign analysts the analyst (limited access) role, which limits them to view [Explore the stats](explore-intro.md) data.
 See [Assign Workplace Analytics roles](../setup/assign-roles-to-wpa-admins.md) and [User roles in Workplace Analytics](user-roles.md) for more details.

 <!-- ^^^ *** After partitions ship, add them to this answer. *** ^^^ -->